alstjr5787/Python_Project_StudyCafe/README.md

 FEATURES:

 The feature of this study café program is that there are no fixed seats.
 When a seat is reserved, the usage time automatically ends after 2 hours.
 This method was chosen to prevent one person from consistently using a specific seat for an extended period.
 If a user wants to continue using a seat, they must rebook it after the time has expired.
 Additionally, the program can receive real-time data from the server to check which seats are available and when the scheduled end times are.
+Administrators can easily manage user account statuses using the admin program.

 # SCREENSHOTS
 ![image](https://github.com/user-attachments/assets/e02826df-62ce-46f6-a27e-7a419fbfcabc)